 A person should see a doctor if they notice a rash on their face.

 Doctors may want to collect a culture of the skin infection and check the sensitivity to antifungal treatments.

 People with chronic infections may consult their doctor to discuss methods of prevention, which include reducing heat and moisture and keeping high risk areas clean and dry.

-For most fungal infections, doctors recommend using antifungal treatments for 2–4 weeks.
-If there is no change, the person should make another doctor’s appointment for further testing.
+For most fungal infections, doctors recommend using antifungal treatments for

 Some people may experience side effects with antifungal treatments.

 Side effects may include:

 If these symptoms appear, people should stop using the medication and speak with a doctor.